dsccommunity/xAzurePack/README.md

 ### Unreleased
 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.
-* Updated appveyor.yml to use the default image.

 ### 1.4.0.0
 * Includes compatibility for Update Rollup 9.1